tampueduard/artisticActiveAcousticEnhancement/Paradosso (2024)/README.md

-> “The “paradox” is only a conflict between reality and your feeling of what reality “ought to be”.”
+> The “paradox” is only a conflict between reality and your feeling of what reality “ought to be”.
 >
 > (R. Feynman.
 The Feynman Lectures on Physics (1964), p.
 18-9)